yannmeier/Bioreactor_v4/README.md

 #For Developers

-It is recommended to use the version 1.0.6 of the arduino IDE packed here: provide ref Then unzip the arduino libraries provided in your local arduino libraries folder: eg. /usr/share/arduino/liraries on Fedora sytems
+It is recommended to use the version 1.0.5 of the arduino IDE packed here: http://blog.spitzenpfeil.org/arduino/mirror_released/
+Then unzip the arduino libraries provided in your local arduino libraries folder: eg. /usr/share/arduino/liraries on Fedora sytems